Last Updated: 01 April, 2025

 Is eSports betting legal? | Yes |

-There are no professional sports teams in West Virginia, which leaves the West Virginia Mountaineers as the primary team for fans across most sports.
+West Virginia does not have professional sports teams, so the West Virginia Mountaineers are the primary team for fans in most sports.
 Mountaineers fans can wager on their favorite team through the state's sports betting legislation, as there are no betting restrictions for professional and collegiate sports in WV.

 Bettors more into eSports are also in luck, as the state legalized betting on the market in April 2022 through HB 4826.
 Other legal gambling-related markets in the Mountain States include daily fantasy sports apps and the ability to bet on horse racing in person or online.